LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 manipulations were additive (i.e., reverberation hurt performance more when both talkers were male).

-The model of reaction time showed a main effect of attention, with slightly faster reaction times in maintain-attention trials than in switch-attention trials.
-The mean difference between these conditions was approximately 14 ms.
+Post-hoc analysis of reaction time for the reverberation contrast showed no significant differences by slot (Welch’s independent *t*-tests: *p*=0.41, 0.010, 0.037, 0.043 for slots 1–4 respectively; Bonferroni-corrected significance level = 0.00417).
+For the talker gender (mis)match contrast, post-hoc analysis of reaction time showed a significant difference only for slot 3 (Welch’s independent *t*-tests: *p*=0.046, 0.063, 0.00018, 0.0065 for slots 1–4 respectively; Bonferroni-corrected significance level = 0.00417).
+For the maintain- versus switch-attention contrast, post-hoc analysis of reaction time showed a significant difference only for slot 3 (Welch’s independent *t*-tests: *p*=0.75, 0.53, 0.001, 0.035 for slots 1–4 respectively;
-Post-hoc analysis showed that reaction time did not differ between maintain- and switch-attention trials for responses occurring *before* the switch gap (Welch’s independent *t*-tests: *p*=0.74 for slot 1 and *p*=0.53 for slot 2) but did significantly differ for responses occurring *after* the switch gap (*p*<0.001 for slot 3 and *p*=0.035 for slot 4; Bonferroni-corrected significance level = 0.0125).
-This is consistent with a view that the act of attention switching creates a lag or slow-down in auditory perception.[@LarsonLee2013a]  Aside from this main effect of the attentional condition, the model showed no other significant differences in reaction time.
+Bonferroni-corrected significance level = 0.00417).
+This is consistent with a view that the act of attention switching creates a lag or slow-down in auditory perception.[@LarsonLee2013a]

-Unlike listener sensitivity, the pupillary response differed only in response to the attentional manipulation.
-This pattern was also seen in the model of reaction time; however, unlike reaction time, the difference in pupillary response was seen across the entire trial, whereas the reaction time difference was restricted to the post-switch time slots.
-The finding that patterns of pupillary response do not recapitulate patterns of listener behavior would make sense if, for normal hearing listeners, reverberation and talker gender mismatch are not severe enough degradations to cause sufficient extra mental
+Unlike listener sensitivity and reaction time, the pupillary response differed only in response to the attentional manipulation.
+Interestingly, the difference in pupillary response was seen across the entire trial, whereas the reaction time difference for the maintain-versus-switch contrast was restricted to slot 3 (the immediately post-switch time slot).
+The fact that patterns of pupillary response do not recapitulate patterns of listener behavior would make sense if, for normal hearing listeners, reverberation and talker gender mismatch are not severe enough degradations to cause sufficient extra mental